 - i.
 The requirements of Section 7 'Statement of Cash Flows' and Section 3 'Financial Statement Presentation' paragraph 3.17(d), on the basis that the Company is a qualifying entity and the consolidated statement of cash flows included in the consolidated financial statements of its ultimate parent company includes the Company's cash flows; - ii.
-The requirement of Section 33 'Related Party Disclosures' paragraph 33.7 (key management compensation).
+The requirement of Section 33 'Related Party Disclosures' paragraph 33.7 (key management compensation), on the basis that the key management personnel and directors are the same.